 All three fraction by fraction division examples from this post are in this video:

-These fraction multiplication and division references are included in my 6th Grade Math Word Wall - print and digital.
+These fraction multiplication and division references are included in my 6th Grade Math Word Wall.

 I also just created this set of fraction division task cards to go along with this post.
 The cards can be laminated and used with a dry erase marker so that they can be reused.